Here’s a phrase I hear frequently: “I can’t afford that.”

 Becoming clear about what we truly want helps us focus on consciously spending our time and money towards this end.

-Try this for yourself!
+Try new spending habits for yourself!

 Take some time to consider what you really want.
 This doesn’t have to be what you want for your whole life; it could be what you want for this week or month.